Your Trusted Partner for Ultrasonic Welding & Automation Systems

 Common materials include:

-• ABS – excellent weldability
+• ABS – excellent welding performance

 • PC – strong and consistent welding performance